mjml/cidrcompressor/README.md

 Since the entire IPv4 address space is divided up into allocation regions that are essentially CIDR blocks, this program can effectively capture IP allocation blocks that are millions in size
 	from just a small number of examples.

+If it seems complicated, here is an example:

 Example
 -------